pkrll/deta-swift/README.md

 ### Fetch Item

 The ``fetch`` method retrieves items that matches some predicate.
 The predicate is a collection of `Query` objects.
-For more information on queries, please consult the (Deta docs)[https://docs.deta.sh/docs/base/sdk/#queries].
+For more information on queries, please consult the [Deta docs](https://docs.deta.sh/docs/base/sdk/#queries).

 ``Deta-Swift`` has support for the following operators: